knpuniversity/blog/use-symfony-reproducer.md

 ## Linking your Reproducer to your Fork

-Let’s link that reproducer you created to your freshly forked Symfony repo.
+Let's link that reproducer you created to your freshly forked Symfony repo.
 Head back to your reproducer directory:

 ```bash